t4d-gmbh/git-and-science/source/content/submodules/exo_inspect_course_content.md

 \```
 ```

-Finally, the process is automated in the `pages.yml` workflow, that fetches the fours submodules for use (see [relevant lines](https://github.com/t4d-gmbh/using-git-in-academia/blob/5e814c73b3b31b1311b54a8be37976f3da465c83/.github/workflows/pages.yml#L34-L35)), builds the pages and the slides ([here](https://github.com/t4d-gmbh/using-git-in-academia/blob/5e814c73b3b31b1311b54a8be37976f3da465c83/.github/workflows/pages.yml#L41-L46)) and deploys the generated `html` content to a static page ([here](https://github.com/t4d-gmbh/using-git-in-academia/blob/5e814c73b3b31b1311b54a8be37976f3da465c83/.github/workflows/pages.yml#L47-L55)).
+Finally, the process is automated in the `pages.yml` workflow, that fetches the four submodules for us (see [relevant lines](https://github.com/t4d-gmbh/using-git-in-academia/blob/5e814c73b3b31b1311b54a8be37976f3da465c83/.github/workflows/pages.yml#L34-L35)), builds the pages and the slides ([here](https://github.com/t4d-gmbh/using-git-in-academia/blob/5e814c73b3b31b1311b54a8be37976f3da465c83/.github/workflows/pages.yml#L41-L46)) and deploys the generated `html` content to a static page ([here](https://github.com/t4d-gmbh/using-git-in-academia/blob/5e814c73b3b31b1311b54a8be37976f3da465c83/.github/workflows/pages.yml#L47-L55)).
 :::

-:::{admonition} Adantages of such setup
+:::{admonition} Advantages of such a setup
 :class: tip, dropdown

 With submodules, we can **decouple the content of each part** from each other and the main course.